DIVERSITY, EQUITY, AND INCLUSION

 NYPR will transform our existing programming and capabilities, elevating the staff, decision-makers, and culturally competent voices who will ensure that our work speaks to the experiences of more diverse audiences.
-We will develop equitable editorial processes, invest in new research, and build new capabilities that help us reach beyond our current audiences—so we can better fulfill our mission to serve and represent our community.
+We will develop equitable editorial processes, leverage research learning, and continue to build capabilities that help us reach beyond our current audiences—so we can better fulfill our mission to serve and represent our community.

-Implement new audience development practices, informed by research—within both Marketing and Content divisions—working to expand the diversity of our audiences through social media engagement, partnerships, owned, earned and paid marketing, and prioritizing content made by and for communities we don’t adequately serve.
+Implement new audience development practices indicated in our three-year strategic plans, working to expand the diversity of our audiences through social media engagement, partnerships, owned, earned, and paid marketing, and prioritizing content made by and for underserved communities.